-In Reverse Warrior pose, or Viparita Virabhadrasana (VIP-uh-REE-tuh veer-uh-buh-DRAHS-uh-nuh), you experience an incredible opening in the chest and shoulders, as well as the stretching and opening of the legs you feel in other versions of Warrior poses.
-By giving your heart an opportunity to shine, this posture gives you all sorts of positive vibes, including a boost of self-esteem and perseverance
+In viparita virabhadrasana (VIP-uh-REE-tuh veer-uh-buh-DRAHS-uh-nuh), experience a member of the “warrior” family with an incredible opening in the side of the torso as well as the stretching the legs.
+By giving the side of your heart an opportunity to shine (as a side bend rather than a back bend), this posture offers all sorts of positive vibes, including a boost of self-esteem and perseverance.

 Philosophy + Origin

 The general definition of a warrior is someone who “engages in warfare,” which conjures up images of battlefields, weapons, and violence.
-The power of Reverse Warrior is to “turn around” this imagery to think about warriorship in different contexts.
+The power of reverse warrior is to “turn around” this imagery to think about warriorship in different contexts.
 The idea of a peaceful warrior, or even a light warrior, is used in yoga to remind students that showing up with love and intention in day-to-day life is just as important, if not more so.
-When practicing Reverse Warrior, ask yourself to consider definitions or beliefs in your life from another perspective.
-There are two sides to a coin, and the better you know both sides, the better prepared you will be to live your life with steadiness, grace, and ease.
+When practicing reverse warrior, ask yourself to consider definitions or beliefs in your life from another perspective.
+There are two sides to each coin, and the better you know both sides, the better prepared you will be to live your life with steadiness, grace, and ease.

-- If gazing up puts too much strain on your neck, practice the pose with your gaze toward the ground or use your raised arm to support and cradle the head.
+- If gazing up feels uncomfortable, practice the pose with your gaze toward the ground or use your raised arm to cradle the head.